nickboffa/metazoan-root/project_update_29-Aug-24.md

 ![Image](results/tree_images/NONREV_rib.png)

 So you can see, the default root of the reversible model is the same as the ML root inferred by the nonreversible model.
 Most likely this is a coincidence, but I thought it bears pointing out.
-Additionally, the root doesn't appear to have a rootstrap value, even though I'm quite sure this is exactly how the tree looked when I opened it in FigTree.
-Together these things make me suspect something is awry.

 In any case, despite being a larger dataset, the Nosenko2013 ribosomal data has given an even weirder root than the nonribosomal one - in the middle of Cnidaria.